-This section contains valuable information for the WiSHFUL consortium and describes the Subcontractor's experiences while performing the Experiment or implementing the Extension starting from the available testbeds, radio hardware and software platforms.
+This section contains valuable information for the WiSHFUL consortium and describes the Subcontractor's experiences while performing the Experiment starting from the available testbeds, radio hardware and software platforms.
 Note that the production of this feedback is one of the key motivations for the existence of the WiSHFUL open calls.
 It includes:

-- C.1 Testbeds/Hardware/Software Resources & UPIs used - C.2 Feedback on getting acquainted/using the testbeds offered in WiSHFUL - C.3 Feedback on getting acquainted/using/extending4 the WiSHFUL framework and UPIs - C.4 Feedback on the administration process of your proposal, Patron communication, and support received from the consortium - C.5 Why WiSHFUL was useful?
+- o C.1 Testbeds/Hardware/Software Resources & UPIs used - o C.2 Feedback on getting acquainted and using the testbeds offered in WiSHFUL - C.3 Feedback on getting acquainted and using the WiSHFUL software frameworks and UPIs - C.4 Feedback on the administration process of your proposal, Patron communication, and support received from the consortium - o C.5 Why WiSHFUL was useful?